wikimedia/mediawiki-extensions-WikibaseManifest/README.md

 # WikibaseManifest

 WikibaseManifest is an extension that combines metadata about a Wikibase installation exposing it as a simple API.
-The goal is to help tool makers write tools that can target any wikibase.
+The goal is to help toolmakers write tools that can target any Wikibase.

 The manifest will be exposed at an endpoint such as https://www.wikidata.org/w/rest.php/wikibase-manifest/v0/manifest